Hemp in the off-season: plant potential as a cover crop

 More fertile soil and natural biological control

 Like other cover crops, hemp protects the soil against heavy rains and winds, preventing erosion and nutrient loss.
-Its residues offer organic matter that improves fertility and water retention.
+Its residues provide organic matter that improves fertility and water retention.

 Cultivation also helps control pests naturally.
 “An example is the stink bug.
-Since it does not find hemp as a host, its population decreases, reducing the risk for the next crop,” says Gandra.
+Since it does not find hemp as a host, its population decreases, reducing the risk for the next harvest,” says Gandra.

 Agronomic advantages of hemp